alirezadir/Production-Level-Deep-Learning/README.md

 - Makefiles are not scalable.
 "Workflow manager"s become pretty essential in this regard.
 - Workflow managers:
    * [Airflow](https://airflow.apache.org/) by Airbnb: Dynamic, extensible, elegant, and scalable (the most commonly used)
+      * DAG workflow
+      * Robust conditional execution: retry in case of failure
+      * Pusher supports docker images with tensorflow serving
+      * Whole workflow in a single .py file

    * [Luigi](https://github.com/spotify/luigi) by Spotify

 ## 2. Development, Training, and Evaluation